 Dr. Del Giudice’s final pieces of advice:

-“Stay home, rest and take care of yourself.
-We all have a tendency to work and push through our colds.
-Be patient and give it time.
+“Rest and take care of yourself.
+We all have a tendency to push through our colds.
+Be patient, take it easy, and give it time.
 Get your flu shot to help avoid the respiratory flu.
 And if you smoke or vape, please consider quitting.
 I promise you will tolerate your colds better.”